DON’T THINK IT COULD NEVER HAPPEN TO YOU

 Many people assume mistaken for game hunting accidents are caused by inexperienced or careless hunters taking pot-shots at sound or movement.
 But in reality, this is rarely the case and mistaken-for-game hunting accidents can happen to even the most experienced hunter.
-The cause is unconscious human error.

 - Most mistaken-for-game accidents are caused by experienced hunters.

-- Approximately half of victims are wearing hunter orange.
+- Some victims are wearing hunter orange.